thereviews/thereviews.github.io/_posts/2022-10-06-NVR-security-camera.md

 <!-- /wp:separator -->

 <!-- wp:heading {"level":3} -->
-<h3 class="wp-block-heading">4.
-Amcrest 4K NVR System (Best Budget Option)</h3>
+<h3 class="wp-block-heading"><strong>4.
+Amcrest 4K NVR System (Best Budget 4K Option)</strong></h3>
 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>Affordable 4K cameras with flexible storage and PoE support.
-Great for users buying cameras alone or a full system on a budget.</p>
+<p>Amcrest offers one of the most affordable yet capable 4K NVR systems on the market.
+It is ideal for budget-conscious users who want premium resolution without overspending.
+With flexible storage and reliable PoE support, it is a solid pick for homes and small offices.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->